michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 COMMENT ON TABLE ltss_energy_ote.electricity_prices IS 'Net prices for an energy volume';

-COMMENT ON TABLE ltss_energy_ote.electricity_fees_pricerel IS 'Fees to be calculated from the net value of energy volume';
+COMMENT ON TABLE ltss_energy_ote.electricity_rates IS 'Fees to be calculated from the net value of energy volume';

 GRANT USAGE ON SCHEMA ltss_energy_ote2 TO public;
-GRANT SELECT ON TABLE ltss_energy_ote.electricity_fees_pricerel, ltss_energy_ote.electricity_prices TO public;
+GRANT SELECT ON TABLE ltss_energy_ote.electricity_rates, ltss_energy_ote.electricity_prices TO public;
 ```

+> Contracts very often list prices for MWh.
+Tables below list kWh, however it has only informative purpose.
+The code bellow doesn't implement recalculation between units (not that it's impossible).
+It expects that **all energy entries stored in `ltss` table are in kWh.**

+**price table**
-The structure of the `electricity_prices` table was described earlier.
-The key change is that it now stores only net prices.
-Additionally, the `trade_type` column (formerly `price_type`) is restricted to two values: `Purchase` and `Sale`.
-This is enforced using a check constraint, which is also applied to another table.

-Also it's recommended to reserve the `Energy` name appearing in `price_name` column to represent the pure electricity price (i.e., the spot price).
+The `electricity_prices` table carries the price defined as combination of trade type, price name, time period and the value.
+The `trade_type` is restricted to two values: `Purchase` and `Sale`.
+This is enforced using a check constraint.
+While price name can be anything, I reserve the `Energy` value to represent the pure electricity price (i.e., the spot price).

 Names of entries are proposed as started with an uppercase first letter, to easthetically match other names like 'VAT' and ensuring visualization consistency in Graphana.

-This naming convention is used throughout the code.

-Fees table require further explanation, as two types are supported:

-- **Volume-based fee**: This is a fixed price per unit of energy (e.g., 250 CZK per 1 MWh).
-The total fee is calculated as `fee_value * energy`, independent of other factors.

-- **Price-relative fee**: This fee is a percentage of the net price (commonly used for taxes such as VAT).
-The calculation is `energy * (1+fee_value) * price_value`, where `price_value` is taken from the `electricity_prices` table.
-The `electricity_fees_pricerel` table links to the prices table via the `trade_type` and `price_name` columns.
-Notably, this relationship is not enforced by a foreign key constraint, allowing fee/tax periods to be defined independently from price ranges, including open-ended periods like `(-infinity, infinity)`.

-The following example demonstrates a configuration for buying and selling at spot prices, with additional distribution costs and VAT for purchased energy, and a fixed fee for exported energy.

-**price table**
+Estabilishing these names at this point has key meaning, because later on some names will be used in the code.

+Here is an example of my price settting.
+I was purchasing and salleing till 11th November.
+Since this time I'm recording spot prices for sale.

 | trade_type | price_name    | price_period                                      | price_value |dir|volume_unit |
 |------------|---------------|---------------------------------------------------|-------------|---|------------|